stardust-coder/myportfolio/content/about/english.md

 +++

 This is Issey Sukeda.
-Currently, I am a D1 student under the supervision of Prof. Tomonari Sei and Prof. Takeru Matsuda, supported by RIKEN and KAKUSEI (AIST).
+Currently, I am a D1 student under the supervision of Prof. Tomonari Sei and Prof. Takeru Matsuda.

-My research direction is to model constraints behind multivariate time series data, leveraging on entropy and information.
+My interest covers statistics and operations research.
 My full publications can be accessed from [Publications](https://stardust-coder.github.io/myportfolio/page/publication/).
-Currently, I am working on
-- Copulas and information
-- Graphical modelling and directional statistics for EEG
-- Japanese medical language (and vision) model development

-Any collaboration or discussion is welcome !
+Any collaboration, job offer, or discussion is welcome !

 ![This is me][1]

 #### 🔥 News
 * Oct.
-2024 🎉 Our paper was accepted in [Statistics & Probability Letters]()!
+2024 🎉 Our paper was accepted in [Statistical Paper](https://arxiv.org/abs/2306.01604)!
 * Oct.
+2024 🎉 Our paper was accepted in [Statistics & Probability Letters](https://www.sciencedirect.com/science/article/pii/S016771522400258X?via%3Dihub)!
-2024 🎉 My paper was accepted in [NeurIPS Workshop 2024 AIM-FM]()!
+* Oct.
+2024 🎉 My paper was accepted in [NeurIPS Workshop 2024 AIM-FM](https://arxiv.org/pdf/2409.11783)!
 * Sep.
 2024 🎉 Our paper was accepted in [ACM SenSys 2024](https://dl.acm.org/doi/10.1145/3666025.3699369)!
 * Apr.
 2024 🎉 Our paper was accepted in [Artificial Intelligence for Health](https://accscience.com/journal/AIH/articles/online_first/1381).
 * Dec.
 2023 🎉 My research was accepted as [KAKUSEI Project](https://www.aist.go.jp/aist_j/news/au20231208.html) by AIST.
 * Oct.
-2023 🎉 Our paper was accepted in [NeurIPS DGM4H](https://sites.google.com/ethz.ch/dgm4h-neurips2023/home) !
+2023 🎉 Our paper was accepted in [NeurIPS Workshop 2023 DGM4H](https://sites.google.com/ethz.ch/dgm4h-neurips2023/home) !
 See you in New Orleans !
+* Jan.
+2023 🎉 Our paper was accepted in [European Journal of Operational Research](https://www.sciencedirect.com/science/article/pii/S037722172300111X) !
 * Nov.
-2022 🎉 Our paper was accepted in [ACM SenSys 2022]() !
+2022 🎉 Our paper was accepted in [ACM SenSys 2022](https://dl.acm.org/doi/10.1145/3560905.3568097) !
 * Feb.
-2022 💪 Founded [EQUES Inc.]() as CTO !
+2022 💪 Founded [EQUES Inc.](https://www.eques.co.jp) as CTO !

 #### 🏥 Medical LLM Projects
 * [Japanese Medical Language Model Evaluation Harness](https://github.com/stardust-coder/japanese-lm-med-harness) is the evaluation codes and leaderboard for medical LLMs.